salesforce/bazel-java-sdk/README.md

 Inside this SDK you will find models for the major concepts of Bazel.
-It is our intent to do the tedious but important job of modeling the Bazel build system in Java, such that you can leverage the SDK for whatever custom build task is required.
+It is our intent to do the tedious but important job of modeling the Bazel build system in Java, such that you can leverage the SDK for whatever custom Bazel task is required.
 Our goal is to enable you to build a powerful and effective build tool in less than 100 lines of Java code.

-#### Minimal Dependencies
+#### No Dependencies

 Because this SDK will be consumed by larger projects, we do not want to bring any unnecessary baggage into the dependency tree.